olegchistoprudov0210-ctrl/learning-quantum/README.md

 - ### 03_qutip_matplotlip.ipynb
 **Description:**
 My first encounter with the qutip library and adding real physics to the graph.
-Before, there were photographs; now it's a film strip, where you can use the graph to see what happens to the qubit over time.
-Next, adding friction and noise.
+Before, there were only "photographs" (static gates); now it's a "film strip", where the graph shows the qubit's life over time.
+I have also added friction and noise to simulate how quantum information decays in the real world.